4 Tips for Driving Abroad

 1. Keep all important documents with you

 Driving in a foreign country requires additional documentation than your standard US issued driver’s license.
 According to Lark Gould in an article for The Washington Times, you will need to carry both your international driving permit and your local license from your home country at all times while behind the wheel.
 This is because many countries have a number of have a number of different rules and regulations.
+Read about things to know about international driving permits.

 2. Pay attention to local laws